Eivind Nielsen

-He is also known for his ceiling decorations in the Nationaltheatret.
+He is also known for his ceiling decorations in the National Theatre.
 He was a teacher at the Norwegian National Academy of Craft and Art Industry from 1890 to 1934.
 In 1899, he received a state scholarship and went on study tours to Rome and Paris.
 He received the King's Medal of Merit in gold upon his retirement in 1934.